DBCDK/dbc-node-serviceprovider/README.md

 ```

 ### Provider.registerClient(client):Client
-Method for registering service clients.
-Clients need a name that refers to a config namespace, and an init()
+Method for registering serviceclients.
+Serviceclients need a name that refers to a config namespace, and an init()
 that provides the configurations and should return the client methods.

 ```javascript